slavahatnuke/kits/README.md

 # kits
-This is a kit box
+This is a kit box pattern.

 ## Spec
 ```javascript